ahsanulks/finance-tracker/README.md

 7. Collect transactions from transactionCh until transactionCh is closed.
 8. Sort transactions in descending order and return the result.

+### Fake and Spy Instead of Mock
+For testing, I chose to use fakes and spies instead of mocks to substitute the real implementation of the interface.
+Using mocks in this context would be overkill due to the complexity involved.

+One major drawback of using mocks is that they can unintentionally expose implementation details in our tests.
+This creates a tight coupling between tests and the production code, meaning that any changes to the implementation require corresponding updates to the tests.
+Ideally, tests should focus on verifying the public interface rather than the internal workings of the code.

+As Martin Fowler explains:
+> A classic test only cares about the final state, not how that state was derived.
+Mockist tests, on the other hand, are more tightly coupled to the implementation details of a method.
+As a result, changes in how a method interacts with its dependencies often cause these tests to break.

+> Coupling tests to implementation details also makes refactoring more difficult, as even minor changes in the internal structure can lead to failing tests.

+For more insights on this topic, see [Coupling Test to Implementations](https://www.martinfowler.com/articles/mocksArentStubs.html#CouplingTestsToImplementations)

 ## Technology Choices
 ### Cobra Library
 Our goal is to build a robust and user-friendly CLI application, and Cobra provides an ideal framework for this purpose because: